taherelsheikh/Reminders/JavaScript.md

 ```

 Methods
-> methods have to have an instance for them to work
+> Methods have to have an instance for them to work

 ```javascript
 console.log('Codecademy'.length);